Hanoi FC: Hoang Anh Gia Lai

 In the 21st century, Hoang Anh Gia Lai and Hanoi FC are widely regarded as the most supported clubs in Vietnam, and their confrontations are dubbed the "Vietnamese Super Derby."
-From 2009 to the end of 2023, the two teams have met 34 times in all competitions, with Hanoi FC leading with 17 wins, 7 draws, and 10 losses.
-However, the intense rivalry gained significant attention starting in 2018, when U23 Vietnam, featuring many players from both clubs, finished as runners-up in the AFC U-23 Championship.
+From 2009 to the end of 2025, the two teams have met 39 times in all competitions, with Hanoi FC leading with 19 wins, 8 draws, and 12 losses.
+However, the intense rivalry gained significant attention starting in 2018, when Vietnam U-23, featuring many players from both clubs, finished as runners-up in the AFC U-23 Championship.

 Since then, matches between Hoang Anh Gia Lai and Hanoi FC have attracted substantial media coverage, as the competition extends beyond the field to include differing football philosophies and management approaches, particularly between their owners Đỗ Quang Hiển and Đoàn Nguyên Đức.
 Flares and bottle-throwing incidents have occurred during these matches, and tensions have occasionally escalated among players, fans, and even coaching staff.
 The intense nature of these encounters has often led to controversial referee decisions that impact the game's dynamics and outcomes.

 Thể Công - Viettel

 Similar to Công An Hà Nội, Thể Công-Viettel and Hanoi FC are local football clubs based in Hanoi.
-The two teams first met officially during the 2009 season.
+The two teams first met officially during the 2008 Vietnamese Cup, before facing each other in V.League 1 for the first time in 2009.
 With the resurgence and rise of Viettel, the Hanoi Derby in 2020 was particularly tense, featuring two red cards, one for each team.
-They have faced each other 16 times in their history, with Hanoi FC dominating Viettel with 10 wins, 4 draws and 2 losses.
+They have faced each other 23 times in their history, with Hanoi FC dominating Thể Công-Viettel with 10 wins, 6 draws and 7 losses.